 2. If it seems like I can help, I’ll let you know.
 If not, I’ll refer you to someone who may be better suited.
 I don’t want your money unless I’m confident I’m the best person to help you.

-3. We arrange for a single trial lesson.
+3. We arrange for a single trial lesson in my Brooklyn studio.
 We’ll cover the basics while also giving you a chance to see if what I’m offering is what you want.
 From there, we can determine what’s best for you to reach your goal.

 "Ben, it is not at all an overstatement to say that beginning this is a personal revolution for me.
 This has already and will continue to change my life.